Bash at the Beach (1994): Event

 Pretty Wonderful (Paul Roma and Paul Orndorff) next captured the WCW World Tag Team Championship by defeating Cactus Jack and Kevin Sullivan.
-While Orndorff covered Jack, Roma held Jack’s foot down, outside the referee’s view, from the floor.
+While Orndorff covered Jack, Roma held Jack's foot down, outside the referee's view, from the floor.

 During the main event, Hulk Hogan made his WCW in-ring debut, and captured the WCW World Heavyweight Championship against Ric Flair.
 Sensuous Sherri attempted to interfere and help Flair, however she was stopped by Mr. T. This gave Hogan the opportunity to take control of the match and pick up the victory following a legdrop.
-After the match, Hogan was celebrated his victory with Mr. T, Muhammad Ali, Jimmy Hart and Shaquille O'Neal.
+After the match, Hogan celebrated his victory with Mr. T, Muhammad Ali, Jimmy Hart and Shaquille O'Neal.